vzhou842/victorzhou.com/content/posts/2019-03-29-gini-impurity.md

 where $C$ is the number of classes and $p(i)$ is the probability of randomly picking an element of class $i$.

 When training a decision tree, the best split is chosen by **maximizing the Gini Gain**, which is calculated by subtracting the weighted impurities of the branches from the original impurity.

-## FAQ: What does "Gini" mean?

-It's not an acronym or anything - the Gini Impurity is named after [Corrado Gini](https://en.wikipedia.org/wiki/Corrado_Gini).